Category: Investment Grade Weekly

 CAM Investment Grade Weekly Insights

-According to Refinitiv Lipper, for the week ended July 26, investment-grade bond funds collected +$1.151bln of cash inflows.
-This was the 8th consecutive week of inflows and net flows for the year now stand at nearly $30bln.
+According to Refinitiv Lipper, for the week ended January 24, investment-grade bond funds reported a net inflow of +$1.24bln.
+This was the sixth consecutive weekly inflow for IG funds.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.